patrickCNMartin/patrickCNMartin.github.io/_pages/software.md

 ### [SPIX Analysis](https://github.com/patrickCNMartin/scSPIX_analysis)
 Nextflow pipeline with containers (Docker and Apptainer) with all the analysis related to the Super Pixel (SPIX) project.

-Development enviroment handle with Nix.
+Development enviroment handled with Nix.

 ---

 ### [esgaliant-an](https://github.com/patrickCNMartin/esgaliant-an)
 Nextflow pipeline with containers (Docker and Apptainer) with all the analysis related to the esgliant project.

-Development enviroment handle with Nix.
+Development enviroment handled with Nix.

 ---